mvsg2/mvsg2/README.md

 ### Hi there 👋
 I am Sai.
-I am a quantum enthusiast, exploring my way in deep learning research, perhaps looking for ways to merge Quantum and AI
+I am a quantum enthusiast, exploring my way in deep learning research, and looking for ways to work around Quantum and AI projects.

 <!--
 **mvsg2/mvsg2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.